ben-h-a/costume_ligiting_lib/README.md

 # Costume lighting library
+A simple library to control addressible LEDs via a webserver.

 ## BOM
 This project should be compatible with any ESP32 based microcontroller, you will need to update the [pinout definition file](./src/pin_defs.h)